CapsCollective/blog/_posts/2024-11-26-bluesky-blog-comments.markdown

 ![Caps Collective blog comments facets screenshot](/blog/assets/img/bluesky-blog-comments/blog_comments_facets_screenshot.png)

-Encoding and decoding Javascript strings to and from UTF-8 can be done as so, noting that :
+Encoding and decoding Javascript strings to and from UTF-8 can be done as so, noting that:

 {% highlight javascript %}
 const textEncoder = new TextEncoder();